realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 It basically validate all the user input and action.
 If everything looks good, it will pass user's email and password to back-end, otherwises, it will tell user there is something wrong.

 It also use `authenticationService` for login API call.
 We will talk about that later.
 The `Signup` page is almost the same.
-You can always check my repo for more details.
+You can check my repo for more details.

 ### HomePage